 Combine a photo booth with a favor and you'll have this "photo wall" wedding idea #Reception Advice#photo booth#photography#wedding favors Posted Apr 23 2018 Catherine Clark bijouxandbits Photos from Kassie's wedding by Josh Woning from J + A Photography Related Post Paper flowers, garland, and pizza(?): These alternative wedding ceremony backdrops are groovy Did you see our roundup of macrame wedding backdrops that totally double as home decor?
 I found a whole slew of alternative wedding ceremony backdrops...
 Read more So you want to collect guest photos, maybe display them somehow at the wedding, and provide a way for guests to take them home as a favor?
 Any or all of these can be accomplished with this little trick from reader Kassie.
 She snagged a portable photo printer with wifi which will allowed her guests to snag photos with their phones, print them on the fly, and add them to the glorious display on a big photo wall.
 I love this idea because you'll get loads of photos, tons of selfies of people in their best finery, and save cash on a photo booth.
 Here's how Kassie explained it… This was our photo wall instead of a photo booth or shoving cameras in peoples faces.
 People could print photos straight from their phones or cameras for us.
 We made a little album out of the photos and they are some of my favorite pics!
 We got the most amazing candid photos from everybody and got to see what everyone was up to at our cocktail hour.
 The printers I used are the Canon Selphy printers because they are album quality and super easy to use.
 People could print via WiFi from their smartphones or straight from an SD card from their camera.
 After the wedding I used them to print all of our thank you cards onto postcard stock.
 You can ask guests to post photos with your wedding hashtag (or whatever specified hashtag you like) and have a designated person print them off from the hashtag on social media!
 Easy-peasy photo collection.
 For a little extra wall collage pizzazz, snag a wall grid display like one of these: Grid Photo Wall from ItBagz Picture Display from Studio Connections Rustic Clothespin Picture Frame from The Bearries Fairy Lights Photo Display from Mason Kreations Etsy And then for the printer itself, there are tons of options… HP Sprocket Portable Photo Printer Canon SELPHY CP1300 Some portable cameras (like this one) support Bluetooth connectivity too, so you guests can connect and print super easily.
 Related Post How to make cardboard face cut-outs for your photo booth We've long loved the idea of having far-flung guests or pets cameo at your reception with cut-outs of their faces.
-It's pretty easy: a print-out, a craft stick, and some… Read More Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS NYC illustrators create a colorful farm wedding in North Carolina NEXT A staircase ceremony and live band reception at this Varsity Theater wedding in Minneapolis Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+It's pretty easy: a print-out, a craft stick, and some… Read More Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS NYC illustrators create a colorful farm wedding in North Carolina NEXT A staircase ceremony and live band reception at this Varsity Theater wedding in Minneapolis Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.